JuliaAI/LearnAPI.jl/docs/src/reference.md

 - [Accessor Functions](@ref): accessing certain byproducts of training that many models share, such as feature importances and training losses

-- [Model Traits](@ref): contracts for specific behaviour, such as "I am supervised" or "I predict probability distributions"
+- [Model Traits](@ref): contracts for specific behaviour, such as "The second data argument of `fit` is a target variable" or "I predict probability distributions".